minisystem/SIP-Modules/README.md

 EG ADSR SIP
 ===========
-This is a voltage controlled Envelope Generator (EG) with Attack, Decay, Sustain and Release stages in a 30 mm x 18 mm 12 pin SIP package.
-It is derived from simimilar designs by Massimo Ischia and Scott Rider (OldCrow) with modifications to respond to 0-10V control voltages and to produce a 0-10V output.
+This is a voltage controlled Envelope Generator (EG) with Attack, Decay, Sustain and Release stages in a 30 mm x 18 mm 10 pin SIP package.
+It is derived from similar designs by Massimo Ischia and Scott Rider (OldCrow) with modifications to respond to 0-10V control voltages and to produce a 0-10V output.